SCSD At A Glance

 - Award-Winning Schools: In 2016, for the fifth year in a row, Suffern High School was named a High Performing Reward School by the New York State Education Department.
 Cherry Lane Elementary School, Montebello Elementary School and Sloatsburg Elementary School have all been named High Performing schools in the past years.
 Cherry Lane Elementary School was a 2013 National Blue Ribbon School.

-- Accomplished Grads: Ninety-four percent of the Class of 2017 is moving on to a two or four year university.
-Here’s a sampling of the 130+ institutions welcoming our Mounties: Arizona State University, Boston University, Carnegie Mellon University, Clemson University, Columbia University, Dartmouth College, Johns Hopkins University, Michigan State University, Penn State University, Tulane University, University of Pennsylvania, and University of Vermont.
+- Accomplished Grads: Ninety-four percent of the Class of 2018 is moving on to a two or four-year university.
+Here’s a sampling of the 130+ institutions welcoming our Mounties: Arizona State University, Boston University, Carnegie Mellon University, Clemson University, Columbia University, Dartmouth College, Johns Hopkins University, Michigan State University, Penn State University, Tulane University, University of Pennsylvania, and the University of Vermont.

-- Top-Ranked Athletics Program: In 2017, Niche.com ranked Suffern High School as the ninth best school in New York State for student athletes.
-In 2014-15, the Kerr Cup rankings named Suffern High School as the top AA school in New York State for girls athletics, third for overall athletic program among all schools and fourth in the state for overall athletic program among all schools.
-Through modified, freshman, junior varsity and varsity teams, students in grades 7-12 have the opportunity to compete in 22 sports, including gymnastics and crew.
+- Top-ranked Athletics Program: In 2017, Niche.com ranked Suffern High School as the ninth best school in New York State for student-athletes.
+In 2014-15, the Kerr Cup rankings named Suffern High School as the top AA school in New York State for girls athletics, third for the overall athletic program among all schools and fourth in the state for the overall athletic program among all schools.
+Through modified, freshman, junior varsity, and varsity teams, students in grades 7-12 have the opportunity to compete in 22 sports, including gymnastics and crew.

 - Hands-On, K-12 STEAM Integration: Students engage in hands-on, Science, Technology, Engineering, Art and Math (STEAM) learning opportunities which extend from Project Lead the Way modules in kindergarten through the Gateway to Technology program at Suffern Middle School to an elective engineering sequence at Suffern High School.